ThomDong/cse15l-lab-reports/LabReport1.md

 ![image](https://user-images.githubusercontent.com/130010181/230691901-51459cec-4a8c-47e1-9ec4-b72cb221d339.png)
 Download Visual Studio Code depending on your Operating System.
 Once your Visual Studio Code is finished downloading, you are ready to have some fun with it on the terminal.
+## STEP 3: Remotely logging into the ieng6 server on VS Code terminal
 Open **Visual Studio Code**
 ![image](https://user-images.githubusercontent.com/130010181/230692027-53aae710-1418-4db7-a599-c5b9bdbc3262.png)
 Click on **New File**